gvwilson/sensibleadventures/shapers/story.md

         -   Dockety: "It will not leave its duties without appropriate authorization.
 There is nothing we can do."
     -   They go through more tunnels and reach a hangar full of machine parts
         -   Including some strange shapes that would later show up in Maddy's dreams
+        -   They can see the sky outside and smell fresh air
+        -   Not as musty as the tunnels they've just been in
     -   Lights come on and Patient gloats about knowing where they were going from Dockety's download
     -   They are ambushed by half a dozen service bots!
 13. The Windmill